-Have you ever wondered how small ticks can be such a big hazard to its host……?
+Have you ever wondered how small tick-borne diseases can be such a big hazard to its host……?
 If not go through how dangerous tick can be to its host life.

 Ticks trace out their host by detecting the odor and breath, or body heat, and vibrations.
 Generally, tick chooses a spot to wait for its host which is a well-used path by the hosts.
 They wait by resting on tips of the grasses and shrubs.
 Ticks don’t fly or jump into the host.
 They just wait for their host in a position called “Questing”.